Motivic principal value integrals for hyperplane arrangements: Introduction

 Let $\cA$ be a hyperplane arrangement in $\bP^n$.
 If $X$ is the blowup of (the strict transforms of) all edges of $\cA$ inductively by increasing dimension, then the inverse image of $\cA$ is a simple normal crossings divisor in $X$ by \cite{ESV}.
 We call $X$ the {\it canonical log resolution} of $(\bP^n,\cA)$.

-\begin{thrm} Suppose $X$ is the canonical log resolution of a hyperplane arrangement $\cA\in\bP^n$, and that the support of $\divi(\omega^{1/q})$ contains the strict transforms of all dense edges.
+\begin{thrm} Let $X$ be the canonical log resolution of a hyperplane arrangement $\cA\subset\bP^n$, and let $\omega^{1/q}$ be a multivalued rational $n$-form on $X$ without logarithmic poles and such that the support of $\divi(\omega^{1/q})$ contains the strict transforms of all dense edges.
 Then Conjecture \ref{DJV_Conjecture} holds (no need to assume that all $a_i\not\in \bZ$). \end{thrm}

 This will follow from the vanishing of $\PV\int_X\omega^{1/q}$ in the case that the affine cone in $\bC^{n+1}$ over $\cA$ is a decomposable or not essential hyperplane arrangement, proven in \ref{subNndd}.
+The proof makes use of a particular structural result for the complement in this case, as in the case of \cite{Vanishing_of_Principal_Value_Integrals_on_Surfaces}.
+The difficulty with Conjecture \ref{DJV_Conjecture} in general is the current lack of structural results or classification for complements $X\setminus|\divi(\omega^{1/q})|$, and more generally for quasi-projective varieties $U$, that have trivial topological Euler characteristic, since the cohomology of a rank-one local system on $U$ vanishes if and only if $\chi(U)=0$, see \cite[Proposition 2.5.4]{Di}.

 Since the non-vanishing and, more generally, the determination of motivic principal value integrals is also an interesting problem, we give a few results in this direction.
 Write $\cA\subset\bP^n$ as the projectivization of a central hyperplane arrangement $A=\cup_{i=1}^dV_i\subset\bC^{n+1}$ where $V_i$ are mutually distinct hyperplanes.
 Then the set of edges of $\cA$ is in bijection with the set $\cS$ of edges different than the origin of $A$.
 With $X$ and $\omega^{1/q}$ as in Theorem \ref{thm1}, the set $\cS$ is in bijection with the set of irreducible components of the inverse image of $\cA$ in $X$, and we denote by $E_W$ the component corresponding to $W\in\cS$.
 We write $\divi(\omega^{1/q})=\sum_{W\in\cS}(a_W-1)E_W$.
 When $W=V_i$ for some $i\in\{1,\ldots,d\}$, we set $a_i=a_W$.
 For $W\in \mathcal S$, set $b_W := \mathrm{codim}\, W+\sum_{W \subset V_i} (a_i-1)$.